HOW TO DEFROST A FREEZER FAST IN 5 STEPS

 If you’re crunched for time and need to defrost more rapidly, try placing pans of hot water in the freezer with the lid open to speed up melting, or use a plastic scraper to help remove frost as it softens.

-STEP 4: CLEAN OUT FREEZER
+4. CLEAN OUT FREEZER

 Mop up water and wipe down the walls of the freezer as the last of the ice melts away.
 Use towels to sop up any residual water, then clean out the inside of the freezer with baking soda or a mild liquid soap and warm water.